nickgkan/3d_diffuser_actor/README.md

 &nbsp;&nbsp;&nbsp;
 <img src="fig/sota_rlbench.png" alt="input image" width="33%"/>
 </div>

+Our released model weights of 3D Diffuser Actor assume input quaternions are in `wxyz` format.
+Yet, we didn't notice that CALVIN and RLBench simulation use different quaternion formats (`wxyz` and `xyzw`).
+We have updated our code base with an additional argument `quaternion_format` to switch between these two formats.
+We have verify the change by re-training and testing 3D Diffuser Actor on GNFactor with `xyzw` quaternions.
+The model achieves similar performance as the released one.
+Please see this [post](https://github.com/nickgkan/3d_diffuser_actor/issues/3#issue-2164855979) for more detail.

+For users to train 3D Diffuser Actor from scratch, we update the training scripts with the correct `xyzw` quaternion format.
+For users to test our released model, we keep the `wxyz` quaternion format in the testing scripts ([Peract](./online_evaluation_rlbench/eval_peract.sh), [GNFactor](./online_evaluation_rlbench/eval_gnfactor.sh)).

 ### Evaluate the pre-trained weights
 First, donwload the weights and put under `train_logs/`